chinamike65/hugo-tuolesi/content/book4/book4en.md

 Buddhist scriptures: There are golden scrolls of "Prajna Sutra" in the collection of Tuola Temple, several chapters of Buddhist scriptures written by Jia, Cao Jie, (one of the two major disciples of Master Tsongkhapa), and passed down by the family of Ngawang Gyatso Vajra Master. , the golden word "Great Prajna Sutra".

-Relics: There are Sakyamuni Buddha relics, Wusang relics, Bodhisattva bone relics, and Muganlian bone relics.
+Relics: There are Sakyamuni Buddha relics, Asanga relics, Bodhisattva bone relics, and Muganlian bone relics.

 Treasures: rare treasures such as Manjusri gems, antique methods inherited by Master Saikangba, and utensils.